yehudacohen/alchemy/alchemy-web/docs/providers/ai/data.md

 console.log(product.object); // Typed as per schema
 ```

-## Using Message History
+## With Message History

-Generate content iteratively using conversation history:
+Use message history for iterative content generation:

 ```ts
 import { Data } from "alchemy/ai";